jameshfisher/jameshfisher.com/_posts/2017-11-29-unix-free-used.md

 tags:
   - programming
   - unix
+summary: >-
+  The `used` metric in `free -m` includes memory used for caching, not just application memory.
+The true memory usage is lower, calculated as used minus buffers/cache.
 ---

 Today I wanted to see how close a Linux machine was to being out-of-memory.